 Remember that food digestion needs water; hence, chronic dehydration alone - not nearly as unlikely or infrequent as you may think - will likely compromise the quality of your diet, regardless of how good it is.
-A good glass of water - preferably alkaline - 15 to 30 minutes before the meal may noticeably improve digestion.
+A glass of water - preferably alkaline and warm - 10 to 15 minutes before the meal may noticeably improve digestion.

 Eating slowly and enjoying your food is one of the essential pleasures of life.
 Don't let your life to become so hectic and upside-down to take that away from you.